 For randomized trials, the consent form should state the fact that subjects may be kept unaware of their treatment assignments in "blinded" studies and research involving placebos.
 Ethical considerations demand that subjects be informed when their assignment will be random, the percent chance they have of receiving both the experimental therapy and the alternative treatment, and that one of the possible consequences of participation is that the group to which they are assigned may receive the less effective intervention.
 Further, subjects should be told who will know whether they are receiving the placebo or the active agent.
 In a double-blinded trial, for example, subjects should be told that neither they nor the Principal Investigator will know whether they are receiving the placebo or the experimental therapy.

 In studies involving a placebo washout, subjects should be told that at some point during the study all subjects will receive placebo treatment; Principal Investigators but not subjects will know when subjects are receiving placebos for washout purposes.

-Use of Biological Specimens and Tissue Banking
+Use of Biological Specimens and Specimen Banking

 Types of Human Biological Specimens

 Most human biological specimens come from samples collected for diagnostic or therapeutic procedures, but other sources can include autopsies, volunteer donors, or materials collected and shared by other researchers.

 - The term "biospecimen" is used widely and encompasses a full range of human specimen types including:

 - Sub-cellular components such as DNA or RNA